ModderMax/FacadeConsole/README.md

+# (WIP) FacadeConsole
-# (WIP) A program that monitors fields in webpages and forwards them to the console
+A program that monitors fields in webpages and forwards them to the console